 “It’s easy to get assists when you have somebody throwing the rock in the ocean,” said Lee as Hawkins laughed.
 “There was a lot of good basketball today.”

-UC Irvine never broke the double-digit film again.
+UC Irvine never broke through the double-digit deficit again.

 No, it was not on a neutral site as expected, but Illinois State had their first postseason victory of 2017.